dafacto/moneyforsomething/_chapters/05_asset-classes.md

 permalink: /book/asset-classes/
 img_header: header-05.png
 img_footer: summary-05.png
+intro: How to earn a higher return than what a bank account can provide.
+takeaway: We should invest our savings in asset classes.
 ---

-Where can we put our savings if we want to earn a higher return than what a bank account can provide?
 Well, we could buy a house, a painting, some shares in Apple or a chunk of gold.
 These are all examples of **assets** we could buy in the hopes of earning a long-term positive return.

 Assets which are similar to each other can be grouped into categories known as **asset classes**.
 A house belongs to the “real estate” asset class.
 Shares of Apple belong to the “stocks” asset class.
 Gold would belong to the “precious metals” asset class.

 Rather than investing in individual assets, we should generally invest in asset classes.
 Trying to pick the right house, or the right stock, or the right anything within a particular asset class is not a reliable long-term investment strategy.
 On the other hand, investing in asset classes themselves is *fundamental* to a reliable long-term strategy.

 To illustrate that, over the past 150 years, the stock market *on the whole* has performed well as an investment.
 But at the same time, there’s almost no *individual* company stock that has even survived that long.